Reading at Monkwray Junior School

 Children who are working within the phonics stages have daily read, write inc. sessions and read independently with an adult every day as priority readers.
 This approach means that progression is accelerated and children can access their age-related reading skills sooner.

-We endeavour to listen to every child in the school read twice weekly.
+We endeavour to listen to every child in the school read once weekly.
 Our children love their opportunity to read with an adult and this is essential to improving their attitudes to reading.

 Our Reading Scheme